yushi1007/rails-model-view-controller-readme/README.md

 ## Routing, File Naming Conventions, and Data Flow

 Rails was created with the concept of convention over configuration and this holds true for how the MVC structure was setup.
 View files correspond directly to controller files, which speak directly with models.
-As an example, imagine that you have a blog that has a database table called ```posts```.
+As an example, imagine that you have a blog that has a database table called `posts`.
 You will have the following set of files:

-* A ```post.rb``` model file that will contain: validations, database relationships, callbacks, and any custom logic for posts.
+* A `post.rb` model file that will contain: validations, database relationships, callbacks, and any custom logic for posts.

-* A ```posts_controller.rb``` file that will have methods that will manage data flow for the Post behavior, this will include the full set of CRUD features, the standard methods are: index, new, create, show, edit, update, and destroy.
+* A `posts_controller.rb` file that will have methods to manage data flow for the Post behavior, including the full set of CRUD features.
+The standard methods are: `index`, `new`, `create`, `show`, `edit`, `update`, and `destroy`.

-* A ```views/``` directory that will contain a corresponding view for each of the pages that the end user will access.
-For a CRUD based model, a few of the standard views would include: an index view to show all records, a show page that shows a specific record, and then new and edit pages that both render a form.
+* A `views/` directory that will contain a corresponding view for each of the pages that the end user will access.
+For a CRUD based model, a few of the standard views would include: an `index` view to show all records, a `show` page that shows a specific record, and then `new` and `edit` pages that each render a form.

 ## Request Flow
 ![MVC Request Flow](https://s3.amazonaws.com/flatiron-bucket/readme-lessons/mvc_flow_updated.png)